Ballester/Dataset-Class-Relationship/README.md

-# ImageNetRelationship
+# Dataset Class Relationship
-Finding the relationship between the classes of a non-wordnet dataset to imagenet dataset
+### Finds the relationship between the classes of two datasets based on synsets and names

+In this example ImageNet and TU-Berlin Sketch dataset are being matched, resulting in their intersecting classes.
+The results can be used for correct embedding on fine-tuning a target dataset in Domain Adaptation scenarios.
+Further explanation is given on github.com/ballester/lateral-representation-learning

 Requirements:
-NLTK with wordnet
+  * NLTK with wordnet

-In this case, the dataset used for comparison is TU-Berlin, a sketch image dataset